-When we’re re-imagining the future of work, some big lessons are true
+When we’re re-imagining the future of work, some lessons are true across the board

 The biggest and truest is that there will be no going back to the way we worked pre-Covid.
 The office as we once knew it won’t return.